atpy/atpy.github.com/_sources/format_ascii.txt

 ATpy also allows full access to asciitable.
 If the ``type='ascii'`` argument is specified in ``Table()``, all arguments are passed to ``asciitable.read``, and the result is automatically stored in the ATpy ``Table`` instance.
 For more information on the arguments available in ``asciitable.read``, see `here <http://cxc.harvard.edu/contrib/asciitable/#basic-usage-with-read>`_.

-At the moment, ``asciitable`` only supports reading in tables, not writing.

 .. note::
     As for all file formats, the ``verbose`` argument can be specified to control whether warning messages are shown when reading (the default is